observablehq/plot/docs/transforms/stack.md

 }
 ```

 With the *expand* offset, the stack transform will compute the proportion of each series, such that each stack spans the interval [0, 1].
 The *percent* scale option then multiplies these proportions by 100 to show percentages.
-Very little music is actually purchased these days — nearly everything is rented by way of streaming services.
+Very little music is actually purchased these days—nearly everything is rented by way of streaming services.

 ```js
 {